 For this exercise, we'd like you to link some pages together with a navigation menu to create a multi-page website.
 This is one common way in which a website is created — the same page structure is used on every page, including the same navigation menu, so when links are clicked it gives the impression that you are staying in the same place, and different content is being brought up.

-You'll need to make local copies of the following four pages, all in the same directory (see also the navigation-menu-start directory for a full file listing):
+You'll need to make local copies of the following four pages, all in the same directory.
+For a complete file list, see the navigation-menu-start directory:

-- Add an unordered list in the indicated place on one page, containing the names of the pages to link to.
+- Add an unordered list in the indicated place on one page that includes the names of the pages to link to.
 A navigation menu is usually just a list of links, so this is semantically ok.

-- Turn each page name into a link to that page.
+- Change each page name into a link to that page.

 - Copy the navigation menu across to each page.

-- On each page, remove just the link to that same page — it is confusing and pointless for a page to include a link to itself, and the lack of a link acts a good visual reminder of what page you are currently on.
+- On each page, remove just the link to that same page — it's confusing and unnecessary for a page to include a link to itself.
+And, the lack of a link acts a good visual reminder of which page you are currently on.

-Note: If you get stuck, or are not sure if you have got it right, you can check the navigation-menu-marked-up directory to see the correct answer.
+Note: If you get stuck, or aren't sure if you have got it right, you can check the navigation-menu-marked-up directory to see the correct answer.

 <a> element and the